Webster Groves High School: Facilities

-The Webster Groves High School building has 84 classrooms along with an auditorium, a media center, and a theater.
-It has a soccer field to the west and a baseball and softball field to the east.
-Moss Field, the football stadium, is located at Hixon Middle School at 630 South Elm Avenue, a short drive from the high school.
+The Webster Groves High School building has approximately 130 classrooms along with an auditorium, a media center, and a theater.
+It has a soccer field to the west and a baseball/softball field to the east.
+Moss Field, the football stadium, is located at Hixson Middle School at 630 South Elm Avenue, a short drive from the high school.
 The field was built in 1946 and has been renovated several times.
 It now has locker rooms, bleachers, lights and an all-weather track.
+As of 2025, it has undergone a full transformation, including an eight lane track, turf field, concession stands, locker rooms and restrooms, concrete seating, and a video scoreboard.

 Curriculum

 24 credits are required to graduate from Webster Groves High School.

-The class of 2010 and every class thereafter need four credits of Communication Skills; three credits each of Science, Math, and Social Studies; one Fine Art credit; one and a half credits each of Practical Arts and Physical Education; and six and a half Elective Credits.
-Students are also required to take a half credit of Personal Finance, which is considered either a practical art or a social studies credit.
+The 2024–25 school year required students to have 4 credits of English, 3 of Math, Science, and Social Studies, 1 of Fine Arts (such as Art, Drama, or Music), 1 of Practical Arts (such as Business, Family and Consumer Sciences, or Industrial Technology), 1 of Physical Education, 0.5 of health, and 1 Personal Finance course, combined with 7.5 elective credits.

 Activities and clubs

+Webster Groves High School offers over 60 clubs for its students to participate in, covering a wide range of student interests.
 Students may organize their own clubs as long as they are accompanied by a faculty sponsor and chartered by the student council.